 Even if the executor has failed to act quickly or if the executor has been unfriendly towards the beneficiaries or next of kin, this is not enough to prove unsuitability for the role unless it is indicative of a conflict of interest (and this must be proven).

-If you are the beneficiary or next of kin in an estate and unsure what to do if the executor fails to act, or if you are involved in any other issue of contentious probate and would like to seek legal advice or assistance, we can help.
+If you are the beneficiary or next of kin in an estate and unsure what to do if the executor fails to act, are looking to apply for Grant of Probate, or if you are involved in any other issue of contentious probate and would like to seek legal advice or assistance, we can help.
 At Newtons, our wills, trusts and probate team is well-experienced in ensuring that disputes are resolved quickly and fairly.
 Please get in touch with us today for more information.